How Much Surveillance Do I Need?

 Resolution: For detailed, crisp images, choose a camera with HD or megapixel resolution.
 What good is a camera if the images are too grainy to identify a person?
 The overall goal is to prevent crime, and provide law enforcement with video to identify and prosecute anyone who has illegal intent and has committed a crime on your property.

 Features: Many surveillance systems today offer a plethora of features.
-The most common is the ability tocovert_dvr view live video on one’s smartphone.
+The most common is the ability to view live video on one’s smartphone.
 Some more sophisticated systems will allow you to not only view live video but to also see video from the past on your phone.
 Other systems are known as covert where cameras look like clocks, exit signs and smoke detectors (be careful on these as you could end us in a lawsuit – read this article).
 You can even go as far as to hide the recorder by using a wallmount covert DVR (pictured here).

 Installation: Installing a surveillance system may seem like a simple task but there so many important considerations to choose from from network security cameras (also known as digital or IP cameras) are PoE (powered over Ethernet) or analog systems.